-Priority is given to heritage places of national significance which need conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.
+Priority is given to heritage of national significance which needs conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.

 While all eligible projects will be considered, the priorities for funding for the 2020 round are

 - conservation and preservation of sites of significance to Māori; and/or